 When Straightening Short Beards Makes Sense

-Reducing Puffiness and Multi-Direction Growth
+Reducing Puffiness and Multi-Directional Growth

 Preparing the Beard for Styling Products

-• Improve hold and longevity.
+- Improve hold and shape longevity.

 Softening Tight Waves and Kinks

-• Increase visible length without aggressive trimming.
+- Increase visible length naturally.

 Risks of Using Heat on Short Beards